Garrett Cooper Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.

-- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.06).
+- The Phillies' 4.06 team ERA ranks 13th among all league pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (92 total, 1.1 per game).
+- Phillies pitchers combine to surrender 93 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.